Anti-racism work updates: Eliminating racist symbolism

 You are probably familiar with the neighborhood tradition of the winter holiday monkeys.
 For the last five years, these LED-lit metal monkeys hung in the windows of businesses and organizations along the Phinney-Greenwood corridor.
 The monkey project was initially spearheaded by the PNA Business Group with the intent to bring a spirit and tradition unique to the PhinneyWood neighborhood.
 They chose monkeys as a complement to Woodland Park Zoo WildLights, perhaps as “escaped” animals from that display.

-However, the PNA did not properly take into account the extended history of monkeys being used as a racist symbol, with Black people being derogatorily referred to as monkeys symbolically and in language.
+However, the PNA did not take into account the extended history of monkeys being used as a racist symbol.
 We do not want to cause any hurt or harm to our Black community members or visitors nor reinforce this symbolism, so the Board of Directors voted on July 21 to permanently retire the monkey project.
 This is just one step in our work of dismantling systemic racism.

 We recognize that losing this winter tradition could be disappointing, but we hope you will stand with us in our efforts to become an anti-racist organization.
 We are committed to working with the Business Advisory Group to research, develop, and implement an alternative PhinneyWood tradition to unite business and community.
 We will engage local businesses and the community with ideas and feedback in the planning process.
 To pass on ideas to the Business Advisory Committee, please email Chris at [email protected].